top of page

 Biography

 Woo received her MFA in Sculpture from Seoul National University and her PhD in Communication and Culture from Indiana University Bloomington.
 Her dissertation, Conjuring Unruly Subjects: Allegories of Haunting, Mothering, and Mediating, is a creative autoethnography that explores the stigmatized practice of female mediumship in both its supernatural and ordinary forms through haunting narratives and images of transgenerational trauma and historical violence.
 Her creative work and writing have been exhibited, screened, and published nationally and internationally.
-Currently, She is currently Associate Professor of Fine Art at Metropolitan State University of Denver, where she teaches visual art and research-based creative practice.
+Currently, she is Associate Professor of Fine Art at Metropolitan State University of Denver, where she teaches visual art and research-based creative practice.

 Lineage Biography